Did Justice Court grant my restraining and protection order against the internet stalker? Yes, they did!

 He added the personal messages as a bonus, for me to show the judge when I go back for a permanent protection order:

-He claims he didn’t send this back to me, and use the US mail in this shoddy fashion.
+He claims he didn’t send this back to me nor did he use the US mail in this shoddy fashion.
 Because random strangers ALWAYS do this:

 “Honey, I’m off to the post office!
 I found this envelope addressed to our neighbor, and I’m going to scrawl hate messages all over it and send it right back to this gigi person.
 You know how I LOVE going to the post office and waiting in line!
 Home soon!”